Human mobility networks reveal increased segregation in large cities: Results

-\paragraph{Mitigating segregation via urban design.} Our results so far suggest that segregation could be mitigated via urban design by placing POIs of high interaction to act as bridges between diverse neighborhoods, which would allow residents of nearby high-ES and low-ES neighborhoods to easily visit and interact (Figure \ref{fig:main_3}c)\cite{zipf1946p, simini2012universal, schlapfer2021universal}.
-We develop the \emph{Bridging Index} (BI; Methods \ref{sec:ccbi}) to assess whether interaction hubs (i.e. highly-visited POIs) are located in such bridging positions.
-This index, which measures the economic diversity of the groups that would interact if everybody visited only their nearest hub, is computed by clustering individuals by the nearest hub to their home and then measuring the economic diversity within these clusters (Extended Data Figure \ref{fig:explain_metrics}).
-The resulting index ranges from 0 to 1, where 0 means that individuals near each hub have uniform ES, and 1 means that individuals near each hub are as diverse as the overall area (Extended Data Figure \ref{fig:ccbi_intuition}).
-We compute BI for commercial centers (e.g. plazas, malls, shopping centers, boardwalks) because we find that they are common hubs of interaction (see Figure \ref{fig:main_3}c).
-The results show that BI is strongly associated with \metric (Spearman Correlation -0.78; see Figure \ref{fig:main_3}d).
-The top 10 MSAs with the highest BI are 53.1\% less segregated than the 10 MSAs with the lowest BI.
-This finding is again robust: the effect of BI is strong and significant even after including controls for race, population size, economic inequality, and many other variables (Extended Data Tables \ref{tab:segregation_ccbi} and \ref{tab:segregation_corrs}; see also Supplementary Table \ref{tab:correlations_between_segregation_measures}; Supplementary Figures \ref{fig:robust_1} and \ref{fig:robust_7}; Supplementary Figure \ref{fig:ccbi_ablation}).
-It follows that policies that encourage developers to locate hubs such as commercial centers between diverse residential neighborhoods (e.g. zoning laws or subsidies) may reduce \metric.
-We have identified several large cities that increase integration in this way (Supplementary Table S8) and present an illustrative example (Figure \ref{fig:main_3}c-d) in which well-placed interaction hubs bridge diverse individuals in Fayetteville, North Carolina.
+Our results so far suggest that segregation could be mitigated via urban design by placing frequently-visited POIs to act as bridges between diverse neighborhoods, which would allow residents of nearby high-SES and low-SES neighborhoods to easily visit and cross paths (Figure \ref{fig:main_3}c)\cite{zipf1946p, simini2012universal, schlapfer2021universal}.
+We develop the \emph{Bridging Index} (BI; Methods \ref{sec:ccbi}) to measure whether hubs (i.e., highly-visited POIs) are located in such bridging positions.
+This index, which measures the economic diversity of the groups that would be exposed to each other if everybody visited only their nearest hub, is computed by clustering individuals by the nearest hub to their home and then measuring the economic diversity within these clusters (Extended Data Figure \ref{fig:explain_metrics}).
+The resulting index ranges from 0 to 1, where 0 means that individuals near each hub have uniform SES, and 1 means that individuals near each hub are as diverse as the overall area (Extended Data Figure \ref{fig:ccbi_intuition}).
+We compute BI for commercial centers (e.g. plazas, malls, shopping centers, boardwalks) because we find that they are common hubs of exposure: the majority (56.9\%, 95\% CI 56.9\%-56.9\%) of exposures across all 382 MSAs occur in close proximity (within 1km) of a commercial center, even though only 2.5\% of land area is within 1km of a commercial center. (see Figure \ref{fig:main_3}c).
+The results show that BI is strongly associated with \metric (Spearman Correlation -0.78, p$<10^{-4}$; Figure \ref{fig:main_3}d).
+The top 10 MSAs with the highest BI are 53.1\% ($p 10^{-4}$, 95\% CI 44-60\%) less segregated than the 10 MSAs with the lowest BI.
+This finding is again robust: the effect of BI is strong and significant ($p 10^{-4}$) even after including controls for race, population size, economic inequality, and many other variables (Extended Data Tables \ref{tab:segregation_ccbi} and \ref{tab:segregation_corrs}; see also Supplementary Table \ref{tab:correlations_between_segregation_measures}; Supplementary Figures \ref{fig:robust_1} and \ref{fig:robust_7}; Supplementary Figure \ref{fig:ccbi_ablation}).
+It follows that policies (e.g., zoning laws) that encourage developers to locate hubs, such as shopping malls, between diverse residential neighborhoods may reduce \metric.
+We have identified several large cities that increase integration in this way (Supplementary Table S8) and present an illustrative example (Figure \ref{fig:main_3}c-d) in which well-placed hubs bridge diverse individuals in Fayetteville, North Carolina.